 - Ancona – Split Ferry R/T

-- Ancona Stari Grad – Split Ferry R/T (Ferries dock in Stari Grad (Hvar island) port only from July 31st to August 29th.2015)
+- Ancona Stari Grad – Split Ferry R/T (Ferries dock in Stari Grad (Hvar island) port only from July to August)

 The prices are expressed in Euro € and are only informative.
 The cabin prices apply to one bed in a cabin.